Wilson Mountain, the highest peak in Sedona at 7,122 feet, is a hike you need to add to your Sedona itinerary! 😍

 While there are vault toilets available, there are no water sources, so be sure to bring plenty of water.

+Given the limited parking, it’s best to arrive early.
 If the parking lot is full, you can drive 3.5 miles to the North Wilson Trailhead and hike the North Wilson Trail to reach the top of Wilson Mountain.

-North Wilson Trailhead at Encinoso Picnic Area
+North Wilson Trailhead at Encinoso Picnic Area:

+The North Wilson Trailhead starts at the Encinoso Picnic Area.
 Parking is limited, so arriving early is recommended, especially during peak hiking seasons in spring and fall.

 Amenities here include vault toilets and a picnic area.

-Wilson Mountain Sedona Map
+Best Time to Hike Wilson Mountain in Sedona

 The best times to hike to Wilson Mountain are typically in the spring (March to May) and fall (September to November).
+During these months, the weather is usually perfect for hiking and other outdoor activities.

-✨ READ THIS: Best Hikes in Sedona, Arizona
+✨ READ THIS: 10 Best Hikes in Sedona, Arizona

 🍂 Fall (September – November): This is a popular time to visit Sedona due to ideal weather conditions making it perfect for outdoor adventures.